 To participate in the summer 2015 camps, students must be entering 6th, 7th or 8th grade in the fall of 2015.

 - High School :: Engineering Design Summer Camps

-On the cutting edge of design curricula, the EPICS Program at Colorado School of Mines (Engineering Practices Introductory Course Sequence) invites high school students to attend a weeklong summer camp on the Mines campus in Golden, Colorado.
+The Engineering Design Summer Camp, offered through the K-12 Student Outreach Program at Colorado School of Mines, provides an opportunity for high school students to attend a weeklong summer camp on the Mines campus in Golden, Colorado.
 The objective of the camp is to guide participants through a fun and rewarding hands-on experience of authentic engineering design practices.